Earned Credits: AP, CLEP, & Other Special Options

 Courses in The Professional Schools And in Physical Education

-Students may count up to 24 semester hours of academic course work taken outside of liberal arts and sciences (such as business, engineering, architecture, journalism or education) toward completion of a degree.
+Students may count up to 24 semester hours of academic course work taken outside of liberal arts and sciences (such as business, engineering, architecture, journalism, or education) toward completion of a degree.

 Up to 8 semester hours of activity courses in physical education will count toward the 120 hours required for the degree.

-To qualify for independent study credit, students must have a declared major or minor in the discipline of the independent study project and a minimum cumulative UCD GPA of 2.5.
+To qualify for independent study credit, students must have a declared major or minor in the discipline of the independent study project and a minimum cumulative CU Denver GPA of 2.5.
 Those seeking senior level independent study must have a minimum junior standing and sufficient course work to allow independent research in the discipline.

 Independent study projects are typically awarded credit on a 3:1 (4:1 in summer) basis for contact hours per week to credit hours.
 That is, a 3-credit-hour independent study project typically requires 9 hours of effort per week over the semester.